ibm-functions/composer/docs/COMPOSE.md

 # Compose Command

-The `compose` command makes it possible to encode and deploy compositions.
+The `compose` command makes it possible to deploy compositions from the command line.

+The `compose` command is intended as a minimal complement to the OpenWhisk CLI.
+The OpenWhisk CLI already has the capability to configure, invoke, and delete compositions (since these are just OpenWhisk actions) but lacks the capability to create composition actions.
+The `compose` command bridges this gap.
+It makes it possible to deploy compositions as part of the development cycle or in shell scripts.
+It is not a replacement for the OpenWhisk CLI however as it does not duplicate existing OpenWhisk CLI capabilities.
+Moreover, for a much richer developer experience, we recommend using [Shell](https://github.com/ibm-functions/shell).

+## Usage

 ```
 compose
 ```